PersimMonMon/Web-Practice-/README.md

     method = function saved inside object
-    -document.querySelector() lets us get any element from the page and put it inside JS  (parameter is a string) -Every HTML element has a property .innerHTML
+    -document.querySelector() lets us get any element from the page and put it inside JS  (parameter is a string) -Every HTML element has a property .innerHTML -Whenever we get a value from the DOM, the value will be a string .

+    Every event listener gets an event object
+    -onclick and onkeydown are event listeners
+    -clicks and keydowns are events